-Should have won in 2006: I’d have gone for The Lives of Others–which won Best Foreign Film but wasn’t even nominated in the big race.
+Should have won in 2006: The Lives of Others–which won Best Foreign Film but wasn’t nominated in the big race.
 Children of Men would be a close second and Volver third.
 If you forced me to stick to the nominees I’d choose The Queen, but the nominees weren’t reflective of the year’s best movies.

 In other news of Academy recognition coming too late, here’s Return of the King, the final installment of Peter Jackson’s Lord of the Rings trilogy.
 Had this win come for the first installment, we wouldn’t have any issues.
 As it is, the LotR series had devolved into overblown CGI spectacle by the time the Academy decided it was overdue for a win.
 In fact, the Academy over-corrected by awarding Return in every category it was nominated–giving it the largest Academy sweep ever and tying it with Ben-Hur and Titanic for the most Academy Awards ever.
-Considering that both those other films actually lost a category or two, Return now stands as the film with the largest sweep in Academy history.
+Considering that both those other films actually lost a category or two, Return stands as the film with the largest sweep in Academy history.
 Too much, too late.